CycloneDX/transparency-exchange-api/discovery/readme.md

 ## TEA Discovery - defining an extensible identifier

-TEA discovery is the process where a user with a product identifier can discover and downloadg artifacts automatically, with or without authentication.
+TEA discovery is the process where a user with a product identifier can discover and download artifacts automatically, with or without authentication.
 A globally unique identifier is required for a given product.
 This identifier is called the Transparency Exchange Identifier (TEI).